-We view all types of patient feedback as improvement opportunities and we are constantly looking at ways in which we encourage patients, carers and families to give their views.
+Patient feedback provides improvement opportunities and we are constantly looking at ways in which we encourage patients, carers and families to give their views.
 Throughout this period, the Trust continued to proactively manage complaints, improving the process and quality of the responses, and embedding the learning from complaints in to services and practice.

-The purpose of this report is to provide a review of the Patient Experience data collected through the Friends and Family Test (FFT), the real time survey system, national surveys as well as themes from PALS enquiries and formal complaints received within Queen Victoria Hospital NHS Foundation Trust between 1 April 2021 and 31 March 2022.
+The purpose of this report is to provide a review of the Patient Experience data collected through the Friends and Family Test (FFT), the real time survey system, national surveys as well as themes from PALS enquiries and formal complaints received within Queen Victoria Hospital NHS Foundation Trust between 1 April 2022 and 31 March 2023.